Skip to main content

-The 2026 version of AdvantageKit is now available in beta!
+The 2026 version of AdvantageKit is now available!
+Check the installation docs and full changelog for details.
 In addition to adding support for WPILib 2026, this release includes several major new features and documentation improvements.
-To get started with the AdvantageKit 2026 beta, check the installation page and use the first release with version v26.0.0-beta-X. Check the full changelog for a complete list of changes.
 The most notable features in this release are documented below.

 We value your feedback!
 Feedback, feature requests, and bug reports are welcome on the issues page.